Sundin/sundin.github.io/_posts/2019-03-21-unix-tools.md

 ## diff
     diff file1 file2

 This command compares the contents of two files and displays the differences.
+You can also use `sdiff` to watch the difference side by side instead:

+    sdiff file1 file2

 ## wc
     wc file1 file2